practal/things/README.md

-# hybrid-module-template
+# things

-Template repository for a hybrid ESM / CommonJS module.
+Data structures and utilities for TypeScript.